RandanCSS/randan/README.md

 print(df[['text', 'likes', 'date']].head())
 ```

-####Parameters:
+#### Parameters:

-Parameter	Type	Description
+- access_token : str — VK API access token (user or service token).
-access_token	str	VK API access token (user or service).
+- q : str — Search query string.
+Supports VK search syntax (e.g., quotes for exact phrases).
-q	str	Search query string.
+- count : int, default 200 — Number of posts to return per request.
+The function automatically handles pagination, so you can effectively retrieve more than 200 posts.
-count	int	Number of posts to return (max 200 per request, but the function handles pagination automatically).
+- start_time : int — Unix timestamp (in seconds).
+Restricts results to posts published after this time.
-start_time	int	Unix timestamp (seconds) — return posts published after this time.
+- end_time : int — Unix timestamp (in seconds).
+Restricts results to posts published before this time.
-end_time	int	Unix timestamp (seconds) — return posts published before this time.
+- latitude : float — Latitude for location-based search.
+Must be used together with longitude.
-latitude	float	Latitude for location-based search.
-Requires longitude.
+- longitude : float — Longitude for location-based search.
-longitude	float	Longitude for location-based search.
+- fields : list of str — Additional fields to include in the response.
+For example: ["city", "sex"].
+Refer to the official VK documentation for the full list of available fields.
-fields	list[str]	Additional fields to return (e.g., ["likes", "reposts", "attachments"]).
-See VK docs for full list.
+- params : dict — A pre‑built dictionary of parameters for the VK API request.
+If this argument is provided, all other individual parameters (like q, count, start_time, etc.) are ignored (except access_token and returnDfs).
+This is useful when you want to reuse a complex query configuration.
-params	dict	A pre‑built dictionary of parameters for the VK API request.
-If provided, individual parameters (q, count, etc.) are ignored (except access_token and returnDfs).
-Useful for reusing complex queries.
+- returnDfs : bool, default False — If True, the function returns a pandas DataFrame containing the posts and their metadata.
+If False (default), it returns None and only saves the data to disk.

-returnDfs	bool	If True, returns a pandas DataFrame containing the posts and their metadata.
-If False (default), returns None (data is only saved to disk).
+#### Notes:
-Notes:
+- The function automatically handles pagination — you do not need to manage the offset parameter manually.

-The function handles pagination automatically — you don't need to manage offset or multiple requests.
+- All parameters are optional; if none are provided (or if you run the function without arguments), the interactive mode will guide you through the available options.

-All parameters are optional; interactive mode will prompt you for the most common ones.
+- When returnDfs=True, the returned DataFrame includes standard VK post fields such as id, date, text, likes, reposts, views, plus any additional fields requested via the fields parameter.

-The resulting DataFrame (when returnDfs=True) includes standard VK post fields like id, date, text, likes, reposts, views, and any additional fields requested via fields.
+- The module saves output files in the ./output/scrapingVK/ directory.
+The files are named with a timestamp to avoid overwriting.

 Finally, the third way of usage is to take the module's code manually and and alter it